fastfetch-cli/fastfetch/README.md

 ## Customization

-With customization and speed being two competing goals, this project actually builds two executables.
+With customization and speed being two competing goals, this project actually builds two executables:

-* The main one being `fastfetch`, which can be very greatly configured via flags.
-These flags can be made persistent in `$XDG_CONFIG_HOME/fastfetch/config.conf`.
-To view the available options run `fastfetch --help`.
+* The main one is `fastfetch`, which can be very greatly configured via flags.
+These flags can be made persistent by modifying `$XDG_CONFIG_HOME/fastfetch/config.conf`.
+To view the available options, run `fastfetch --help`.
-* The second executable being built is called `flashfetch`, which is configured at compile time to eliminate any possible overhead.
+* The second executable is called `flashfetch`, which is configured at compile time to eliminate any possible overhead.
 Configuration of it can be very easily done in [`src/flashfetch.c`](src/flashfetch.c).

-At the moment the performance difference is measurable, but too small to be human recognizable.
-But the leap will get bigger with more and more options coming, and on slow machines this might actually make a difference.
+Currently, the performance difference is measurable, but too small to be recognizable by humans.
+But with more options planned, the leap will get bigger over time and on slow machines this might actually make a difference.

 There are some premade config files in [`presets`](presets), including the ones used for the screenshots above.
 You can load them using `--load-config <filename>`.
 They may also serve as a good example for format arguments.

-Logos can be heavily customized to.
-See the [logo documentation](doc/logo.md) for more information.
+Logos can be heavily customized too; see the [logo documentation](doc/logo.md) for more information.

 ## Dependencies

 Fastfetch dynamically loads needed libraries if they are available.
 On Linux, its only hard dependencies are `libc` (any implementation of the c standard library), `libdl` and [`libpthread`](https://man7.org/linux/man-pages/man7/pthreads.7.html) (if built with multithreading support).
-They are all shipped with [`glibc`](https://www.gnu.org/software/libc/), which is already installed on most linux distributions.
+They are all shipped with [`glibc`](https://www.gnu.org/software/libc/), which is already installed on most Linux distributions.

 The following libraries are used if present at runtime: